Legislative Priorities

 Behind nearly every cost-of-living increase is a familiar thread: a broken political system shaped by powerful corporations to protect profits, not people.
 Corporate abuse takes many forms, but nowhere is it clearer than in Virginia’s energy system.

-That’s why a long list of lawmakers have put forward bills this legislative session focused on getting money out of politics and advancing clean, affordable energy:
+That’s why a long list of lawmakers have put forward bills this legislative session focused on getting money out of politics and advancing clean, affordable energy.

 Performance-Based Regulation workgroup